Anubarak/craft-relabel/README.md

 Relabel creates a custom Database table that stores the new labels.
 Default Craft fields are not touched in any way.
 The strings are replaced by JavaScript so you can remove/uninstall the plugin whenever you want without breaking changes in your Control Panel.
+Relabel is compatible with the Craft 3 project config so you only need to relabel your fields in your main environment and can sync all data.

 ## Usage